swiftlang/swift-evolution/proposals/NNNN-distributed-method-evolution.md

 The use of the Swift language to express these network protocols is a powerful abstraction which removes users of distributed actor systems from the specific details of networking and serializing data as it crosses the process boundary.
 The serialization and IO mechanisms used by a distributed actor system are entirely pluggable, and system developers are free to use any mechanism they see fit.

 One place where the abstraction falls short is in how the remote calls are _identified_.
-While remote calls can be mede using any IO and any serialization system, the accessor to the target function to be invoked is using Swift's normal mangling mechanism.
+While remote calls can be made using any IO and any serialization system, the accessor to the target function to be invoked is using Swift's normal mangling mechanism.
 This un-necessarily ties the distributed actor system to Swift's internal implementation details, and makes API evolution more difficult.

 Another implication of using plain Swift protocols for API boundary declarations is that they are now the source of truth for which methods a remote peer can accept.
 This is both a feature, and a challenge.
 By design Swift distributed actors enable the use of plain Swift to express these API contracts – instead of reaching for external Interface Definition Languages – like some other RPC systems do.
 This means that evolution of these APIs became un-necessarily entangled with Swift's strict ABI needs which don't necessarily apply equally for a distributed system where only the wire compatibility of sent messages should actually matter.